 KL to Langkawi

-Travel overnight in a sleeper train (or get there in half the time on the new ETS) to the popular tourist island of Langkawi to soak up the sun on one of its beautiful beaches.
+Thel overnight sleeper train is now cancelled, so you have to use the fast ETS to get to the popular tourist island of Langkawi to soak up the sun on one of its beautiful beaches.

 KL to Alor Setar